 To give this project a community feel, we have made an agreement with Arcenciel to give back 50% of the material sales of the recyclables collected within this project to be invested in public urban interventions in Ras Beirut.
 We already installed the Public Tawleh by Ramzi Alieh

 (a permanent concrete backgammon table) on Jeanne d’Arc Street – Makhoul Intersection where you can play Tawleh 24/7 freely any time day or night; you just need to ask for the kit form the corner shop Le Sage and return it once done (photos below).
 We are now finalizing a permanent Ping pong table by District D made of recycled boards to encourage the community to reclaim our public space even our sidewalks.
-We will hopefully invite you to participate in public tournaments this Spring.
+We will hopefully invite you to participate in public tournaments soon.

-As for glass, batteries, and electronic waste that are not collected by Arcenciel, we have supported several collections free of charge from the participating buildings.
+As for batteries and electronic waste that are not collected by Arcenciel, we have supported several collections free of charge from the participating buildings.
 We have electronic waste drop off points by EcoServe in the neighborhood.
 Cedar Environmental have also placed collection bins for glass on the sidewalks at the Abdel Aziz-Makdisi intersection and just below the AUB Medical Gate.

 We are aiming to expand the project to as many buildings in our neighborhood especially those close to the ones already participating to optimize our routing and collection.
 We can do this!
 Apartment by apartment, and building by building we can make Ras Beirut a more environmentally friendly neighborhood.